bgeorge11/ml-unit-test-demo/README.md

 11. JSONPatchDataOperationsTest5.java --> Load JSON files and patch with a POJO (uses insertFragment, PatchBuilder)
 12. QueryOptionsOperationsTest5.java --> Test with different Query options.
 13. PartialExtractOperationsTest5.java --> Extract portions of a document using query options including installation of query options.
+14. POJORepositoryOperationsTest4.java --> Insert a POJO as a JSON using POJORepository.
+15. CustomPOJORepositoryOperationsTest4.java --> Insert a POJO as a JSON using a custom implementation of POJORepository.